-The double-line drip irrigation set has maintained trees at a lower stress level (less negative stem water potential levels) and with a higher average stored soil water content compared to the microsprinkler set.
+The double-line drip irrigation set has maintained trees at a lower stress level (less negative stem water potential levels) and with a higher average stored soil water content compared to the MS set.
 This has NOT translated into a consistent yield advantage.
-Average Nonpareil kernel yields for intensively monitored irrigation sites have ranged from 3,164 to 3,997 lb/ac for the two higher rates of N fertilizer (275 and 350 lb/ac, see Table 1) over 2008 and 2009.
+For the two higher rates of N fertilizer (275 and 350 lb/ac), average Nonpareil kernel yields for intensively monitored irrigation sites were 4,393 for drip and 3,984 lb/ac in the microsprinkler (MS) for 2010.
+Average yields for the entire 15 tree plots for these treatments were a bit lower and showed less separation at 3,954 and 3,865 lb/ac for drip and MS, respectively.
+The MS and double-line drip systems are separate 50 acre sets with identical fertilizer treatments in each and, therefore, do not allow for a statistical comparison of the two irrigation methods.